krober10nd/SeismicMesh/paper/paper.md

 One motivation for parallelism in applications such as time-domain FWI and RTM is that relatively high source frequencies are used (e.g., 5-7 Hz) to produce high-resolution seismic velocity images.
 These models require a minimum number of 5 to 10 vertices per wavelength of the source wavelet to ensure the subsequent numerical simulation is numerically accurate.
 However, this can make the generation of tetrahedral meshes prohibitively computationally expensive for a realistic 3D inversion domain.
 For example, a 3D mesh of a benchmark FWI model EAGE Salt [@doi:10.1190/1.1437283] requires 507,862 cells when resolving a 2 Hz source frequency using 5 vertices per wavelength.
 For the same model discretized for source wavelet with a peak frequency of 4 Hz, the tetrahedral mesh increases in number of cells by a factor of approximately 8 (approximately 4,082,978 cells).

 Thus, parallelism enables the rapid generation of high-quality meshes for FWI and RTM applications on the order of minutes. \autoref{fig:speedup} shows a peak speed-up of approximately 6.60 times using 11 cores when performing 50 meshing iterations with `SeismicMesh` to generate an approximately 4 million cell mesh.
 The usage of 11 cores reduces the generation time of this example from 20 minutes to approximately 2 wall-clock minutes.
-The scability of the mesh generation algorithm is primarily limited by the size of the subdomains and fails if the subdomain becomes too thin relative to the local maximum element size [@doi:10.1137/S003614450342912].
+The scalability of the mesh generation algorithm is primarily limited by the size of the subdomains and fails if the subdomain becomes too thin relative to the local maximum element size [@doi:10.1137/S003614450342912].
 The machine used was 2 Intel Xeon Gold 6148 clocked at 2.4 GHz (40 cores in total, 27 MB cache, 10.4 GT/s) with 192 GB of RAM connected together with a 100 Gb/s InfiniBand network.

 ![Speed-up (left-axis) as compared to the sequential version of the program and wall-clock time in minutes to generate a 3D mesh (approximately 4.6 M cells) for the EAGE Salt seismic velocity model.
 The panel on the right hand side shows the a slice through the center of the generated mesh. \label{fig:speedup}](Performance.jpg)